ginnyfahs/make-the-space-for-chrome/README.md

 ## What does it take to elevate women every single day?
 Make the Space is an answer to that question.
 It’s a Google Chrome extension that transforms every new tab into a challenge to elevate the women around you.
+You can find it in the Chrome store [here](https://chrome.google.com/webstore/detail/make-the-space/nljdbdamphnnppoohmjdplchkfnepamb).

 ![](https://github.com/womanhack-2017/make-the-space-for-chrome/blob/development/mts_to_gif_1.gif)